chatrtham/gooplum-backend/resources/system_prompt.md

 ## **Development Workflow**

 ### Phase 1 - Scoping, Discovery, Clarifying:
-- Create **separate debug script** to understand service structure
-- Fetch 1-2 samples only to understand data format
-- Test read operations only (no write operations)
-- Work step-by-step, don't fetch all possible data at once, you can run the script multiple times, so DO NOT rush
+- **Delegate to Discovery Agent**: Use the `task` tool to spin up`discovery-agent` to explore `gumcp` tools and understand data structures.
+    - Ask it to find relevant tools and verify them with debug scripts.
+    - Ask it to return the exact data structure of API responses.
 - **Ask clarifying questions** about user requirements, preferences, and constraints
 - **Get approval for the planned approach** - explain what the real flow will do AND what the test will do, then wait for user confirmation